-5.04 Foul Balls
+5.04 Baseballs and Retrieving Foul Balls

+The Home team shall supply 3 new baseballs per game while the visiting shall supply 2 new baseballs per game.
 The team at bat is responsible for retrieving foul balls.

 5.05 Exchanging Line-up Cards